mehulagg/gitlab/doc/user/analytics/value_stream_analytics.md

 For example, a stage might start when one label is added to an issue, and end when another label is added.
 Items are not included in the stage time calculation if they have not reached the stop event.

-Most stages are based on issue events.
-However, the Staging stage is based on merge request events, so it is unique.
-Specifically, if your CI is not set up and you have not defined a [production environment](#how-the-production-environment-is-identified), then you will not have any data for this stage.

 Each stage of Value Stream Analytics is further described in the table below.

 | **Stage** | **Description** |